 Baked beans are a popular snack or side dish, great at breakfast, lunch or dinner.
 Although my children love them I’ve never made baked beans at home.
 Until now.

 First of all, commercially produced baked beans are actually stewed rather than baked, so the overall effect is quite a watery sauce.
-Baking the beans thickens the sauce and caramelizes it around the edges which produces a rich, thick texture rather than a pale, runny sauce that you get with tinned baked beans.
+Baking the beans thickens the sauce and caramelizes it around the edges which produces a rich, thick texture rather than a pale, runny sauce that you get with canned baked beans.

-A huge advantage of making homemade baked beans is being able to control the amount of sugar in the recipe.
-While commercially produced baked beans are very high in sugar I only used 1 teaspoon of honey (you can use a vegan friendly alternative, such as agave or maple syrup).
+A huge advantage of making baked beans from scratch is being able to control the amount of sugar in the recipe.
+While commercially produced baked beans are very high in sugar I only used 1 teaspoon of honey.
+(You can use a vegan friendly alternative, such as agave or maple syrup).

-- 1x400 g tin haricot beans, drained, rinsed
+- 400 g 1 can haricot beans drained, rinsed

-- 2 small tomatoes, chopped
+- 2 tomatoes chopped

-- 1 small onion, finely chopped
+- 1 small onion finely chopped

-- 1 garlic clove, finely chopped
+- 1 garlic clove finely chopped

-- 1.5 tablespoons tomato puree
+- 2 tablespoons tomato puree

 - 1 tablespoon Worcestershire sauce

-- 1 teaspoon honey (or maple or agave syrup)
+- 1 teaspoon honey or maple or agave syrup

 - 2 tablespoons olive oil

-- Salt and pepper to taste (I used 1/2 teaspoon cayenne pepper)
+- Salt and pepper to taste I used 1/2 teaspoon cayenne pepper

 - Preheat the oven to 400 F/ 200 C/ gas mark 6.

-- Puree the sauce, combine with the beans, pour the mixture into a small baking dish and bake for 50 minutes, stirring halfway through.
+- Puree the sauce, combine with the beans, pour the mixture into a small baking dish and bake for 40 minutes, stirring halfway through.
 Remove from the oven and serve immediately.